DataCueCo/slate/source/index.html.md

    "link": "/product/p1",
    "owner_id": "user_id_3"
  }
-// The parameters we are gonna pass to the fetch function let fetchData = {
+// The parameters we are going to pass to the fetch function let fetchData = {
     method: "POST",
     body: data,